envoyproxy/learnenvoy/_articles/circuit-breaking.md

 the circuit breaker.
 Using the settings above, we would want to set any requests that we don't want to wait in a long queue to HIGH, for example, POST requests in a service where a user wants to make a purchase, or save a state.
-The route priority that determines if a route is `DEFAULT` or `HIGH` is set inside of the route definition using RDS or your static route configuration.

 `max_connections` are the maximum number of connections that Envoy will make to our service clusters.
 The default for these is 1024, but in real-world